AryanSharma989/100-DAYS-OF-CODE/README.md

-# 100 Days of Code Challeng
+# 100 Days of Code Challenge

 Welcome to the 100 Days of Code Challenge repository.
 This challenge is designed to help you enhance your coding skills and build a consistent coding habit.
 The goal is to code for at least one hour every day for 100 consecutive days.
 Whether you're a beginner or an experienced developer, this challenge can help you stay motivated and make significant progress.